ASTRO logo

 Read Less

-Death Valley is located in Eastern California, near the border with Nevada.
-The park is surrounded by the Sierra Nevada Mountains to the west and the Amargosa Range to the east. 🏔
+Death Valley is found in Eastern California, nestled among the Sierra Nevada Mountains and the Amargosa Range. ๐Ÿ“

 Read Less